Blinatumomab injection should be given only under the supervision of a doctor with experience in the use of chemotherapy medications.

-Your doctor may need to delay your treatment or change your dose if you experience certain side effects.
+Your doctor may need to delay your treatment, change your dose, or stop your treatment if you experience certain side effects.
 It is important for you to tell your doctor how you are feeling during your treatment with blinatumomab injection.

 Other uses for this medicine